I see that phrase at least three times during an average session online.

 She burns you with a hot iron on your back three times before you are two years old.

-The episodes are unpredictable and happen night and day.
+The episodes are unpredictable and happen night or day.

 You go to doctors; they find nothing wrong, one sends you to a psychiatrist who sends you to a CBT therapist but you don’t have a behavioral problem.

 You don’t know why you have the pain, but your functioning is so compromised you can’t work.